CandlePlatforms/devdocs/docs/develop/nftstorage.md

 }
 ```

-Create a new file called `.env` which will hold your API key for NFT.Storage and your Polygon wallet.
+Create a new file called `.env` which will hold your API key for NFT.Storage and your Candle wallet.
 The content of the `.env` file should look like the listing below:

 ```bash
 PRIVATE_KEY="Your Private Key"
 NFT_STORAGE_API_KEY="Your Api Key"
 ```

-Replace the placeholders with the API key you created during preparation and your Polygon wallet private key.
+Replace the placeholders with the API key you created during preparation and your Candle wallet private key.

 To keep our project organized, we'll create three new folders:

-1. `contracts`, for the Polygon contracts written in Solidity.
+1. `contracts`, for the Candle contracts written in Solidity.
 2. `assets`, containing the digital asset we will mint as an NFT.
 3. `scripts`, as helpers to drive the preparation and minting process.